About

 Louisa Adjoa Parker

-Louisa is a British writer and poet of Ghanaian and English heritage who lives in south west England.
+Louisa is a British writer and poet of Ghanaian and English heritage who lives in Southwest England.
 Her first poetry collection, Salt-sweat and Tears, and pamphlet were published by Cinnamon Press, and her third collection, How to wear a skin, was published by Indigo Dreams in 2019.
 Her debut short story collection, Stay with me was published in 2020 by Colenso Books.
 Her poetry pamphlet, She can still sing, was published in 2021 by Flipped Eye.

 Louisa’s work has appeared in a wide range of journals and anthologies including Envoi; Wasafiri; Acumen; Under the Radar; Out of Bounds (Bloodaxe); Ink, Sweat and Tears; Filigree and Closure (Peepal Tree Press); and New Daughters of Africa (Myriad).
 She has been highly commended by the Forward Prize; twice shortlisted by the Bridport Prize; and commended by the National Poetry Competition 2019 for her grief poem, Kindness.
+In 2023 she was awarded the US Virginia Faulkner Award for Excellence in Writing, for her story ‘Into the woods’, published in Prairie Schooner.

 Louisa has delivered writing workshops in schools, prisons, universities, colleges, libraries and other community settings.
 She has taught for the Arvon Foundation, and has held several writing residencies including for Lit Up! and Quay Words, where she was the first ever writer-in-residence at the Customs House in Exeter.